ssfsx17/sky-islands/core.md

 ### Animal Speaker Aura

 Rating 1 - **Animal Speaker I** - All allied animals within a radius of 5 feet gain a bonus to Physical Evasion, Physical Armor, Magic Evasion, and Magic Armor, equal to 1/4th of your Animal Speaker Aura skill rating, for a minimum of 1 point gained.
-Enemy animals within the same radius receive a penalty instead, due to the counteraction of brainwashing causing them to also forget the associated combat training.
+Allied animals who start their turns within range of the aura also have the ability to pick up, receive, and use items during that turn.
+Enemy animals within the same radius receive a penalty to their stats instead, due to the counteraction of brainwashing causing them to also forget the associated combat training.
 Defeated enemy animals within the radius can choose to run away, thus exiting combat instantly, or someone can spend 4 APs to convince the animal to switch sides.

 Rating 20 - **Animal Speaker II** - Supercedes and replaces Animal Speaker I. The radius is now 10 feet.
 The stat mod is now equal to 1/2 of your Animal Speaker Aura rating.